willchien/gen-ai-bootcamp-2025/lang-portal/backend/backend-technical-specs.md

 ```

 ### `GET /api/groups/:id`
-Get words from a specific group (intended to be used by target apps)
+Get words from a specific group (intended to be used by target apps).
 - page: Page number (default: 1)
 - sort_by: Sort field ('name', 'words_count') (default: 'name')
 - order: Sort order ('asc' or 'desc') (default: 'asc')